AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2023/2023-03-17-laid-off-reflections-lessons-learned/laid-off-reflections-lessons-learned.md

 ![A cartoon of a sad person with a cardboard box](./cover.png)

-Having gone through this multiple times (for different reasons), I can say it's been traumatic every time.
+Having gone through layoffs multiple times, I can say it's been traumatic every time.
 Every time I felt like I was the only one struggling when I should be able to move on like the others.
 And to be honest, that's the face I showed in public every time.

-Given the current climate, I would like this post to normalise discussing layoffs and hopefully make people feel less alone.
+Given the current climate, I would like this post to make people feel less alone after getting laid off.

 ## What would I change about my layoff experience

-There is no good time to announce layoffs, but doing so just before mid-year reviews was not great.
-I was also a few weeks away from vesting another 25% of my ESOPs, which worsened the timing.
+There is no good time to announce layoffs.
+But getting laid off just before mid-year reviews was not ideal.
+I was also a few weeks away from vesting another 25% of my ESOPs, which made the timing worse.

 I was surprised that the company continued hiring till before the layoffs and did not explore an across-the-board reduction in pay or voluntary (temporary) quitting, like the last time they were in a similar situation.